Net Operating Income Calculator

 After adding all these figures to the calculator, you end up with the following results:

-This is useful information, but you must determine your Cap Rate and Gross Rent Multiplier (GRM).
-The Cap Rate will help you work out your expected ROI, while the GRM is a useful metric for comparing the profitability of similar properties.
-To work those out, the final figure to add will be the property’s market value (how much it is worth in the current market).
+This is valuable information, but you must determine your Cap Rate and Gross Rent Multiplier (GRM).
+The Cap Rate will help you calculate your expected ROI, while the GRM is a valuable metric for comparing the profitability of similar properties. o work that out, the final figure to add will be the property’s market value (i.e., how much it is worth in the current market).
 For this example, let’s say the home has a property value of $800,000, which gives the following results:

-Once you know a property’s NOI, the next and final step will be interpreting that information.
-For a start, a property’s NOI can immediately give you a clear picture of its potential cash flow.
-You can also use NOI to determine how well a property is being managed compared to similar properties in the area and how its performance has changed over time.
-Any property with a declining NOI should be considered a red flag.
+Once you know a property’s NOI, the next step is to interpret that information.
+To start, a property’s NOI can immediately provide a clear picture of its potential cash flow.
+You can also use NOI to determine how well a property is being managed compared to similar properties in the area and how its performance has changed over time. ny property with a declining NOI should be considered a red flag.

 Another use for NOI is as a crucially important metric in your mortgage application.
 Any property with a negative NOI will have almost no chance of receiving an approved loan.
-In addition, the higher a property’s NOI is, the better the chance of obtaining a low-interest mortgage loan.
+Additionally, the higher a property’s NOI is, the better the chances of obtaining a low-interest mortgage loan.

 Can a Property’s NOI be Changed?

 Your first NOI calculation of a property isn’t necessarily set in stone.
 You can increase a property’s NOI by decreasing operating expenses or raising the monthly rent.
-However, be cautious as this can backfire by making the property less appealing to potential tenants, resulting in long vacancy periods and decreasing market value due to deferred maintenance.
+However, be cautious, as this can backfire by making the property less appealing to potential tenants, resulting in prolonged vacancy periods and a decrease in market value due to deferred maintenance.

-When determining how much to charge in rent, look at market comps in your area.
+When determining the rent amount, consider market comps in your area.
 The general rule is that monthly rent should be 2% of the property’s value.
 However, this is only a rough estimate to be used as a starting point and should not be considered a substitute for doing your research.

-Lastly, another thing to be kept in mind is that while NOI is a powerful metric, you can manipulate it.
-A dishonest property owner could try to present a higher NOI by deferring some operating expenses until the following year.
-This is why it is vital to do your research and calculations rather than relying on whatever the owner says.
+Lastly, it is also important to note that while NOI is a powerful metric, it can be manipulated.
+A dishonest property owner may attempt to present a higher NOI by deferring certain operating expenses until the following year.
+This is why it is vital to conduct your research and calculations rather than relying solely on the owner’s claims.
 In short, perform your due diligence.